britt-klose/NoSql-Social-Network/README.md

 ## Installation
 To install this application go through the following steps.
 1. Open or clone the repository to VSC.
-2. Install or verify you have the following packages installed to the terminal: inquirer, mysql2, sequelize, express, and express-session.
+2. Run npm install so all dependencies are installed for application.
-3. In the terminal run node seeds/seed.js to seed the database (Optional)
+3. In the terminal run node npm run dev or node index.js
-4. In the terminal run node server.js
-5. Open your local browser and type in search bar localhost:3001/
+5. Open insomnia and try out the routes.
+Must all start with localhost:3001/api

 ## Usage
-This platform allows users to
+In insomnica you can use GET, POST, DELETE, and UPDATE routes to transform the data.
+Refer to the following links to watch a demo of this application and/or the following pictures to see a visual example.

+Demo video1:
-Demo link:
+Demo video2:

 ![alt text](/Images/home.png)

 ## License
-This application uses ISC license
+This application uses the MIT license

 ## Contributing
 If you are looking to add a contribution to this project you can visit this site for information: [Contributor Covenant](https://www.contributor-covenant.org/)

 ## Tests
-There are currently no tests to run on this application
+There are currently no tests to run on this application, but you can test the routes in insomnia.

 ## Questions